Fuzzing: Aware of program structure

 Typically, a fuzzer is considered more effective if it achieves a higher degree of code coverage.
-The rationale is, if a fuzzer does not exercise certain structural elements in the program, then it is also not able to reveal bugs that are hiding in these elements.
+The rationale is that if a fuzzer does not exercise certain structural elements in the program, then it is also not able to reveal bugs that are hiding in these elements.
 Some program elements are considered more critical than others.
 For instance, a division operator might cause a division by zero error, or a system call may crash the program.

 A black-box fuzzer treats the program as a black box and is unaware of internal program structure.
 For instance, a random testing tool that generates inputs at random is considered a blackbox fuzzer.
 Hence, a blackbox fuzzer can execute several hundred inputs per second, can be easily parallelized, and can scale to programs of arbitrary size.
 However, blackbox fuzzers may only scratch the surface and expose "shallow" bugs.
 Hence, there are attempts to develop blackbox fuzzers that can incrementally learn about the internal structure (and behavior) of a program during fuzzing by observing the program's output given an input.
 For instance, LearnLib employs active learning to generate an automaton that represents the behavior of a web application.

 A white-box fuzzer leverages program analysis to systematically increase code coverage or to reach certain critical program locations.
 For instance, SAGE leverages symbolic execution to systematically explore different paths in the program (a technique known as concolic execution).

 If the program's specification is available, a whitebox fuzzer might leverage techniques from model-based testing to generate inputs and check the program outputs against the program specification.

 A whitebox fuzzer can be very effective at exposing bugs that hide deep in the program.
 However, the time used for analysis (of the program or its specification) can become prohibitive.
 If the whitebox fuzzer takes relatively too long to generate an input, a blackbox fuzzer will be more efficient.
 Hence, there are attempts to combine the efficiency of blackbox fuzzers and the effectiveness of whitebox fuzzers.

 A gray-box fuzzer leverages instrumentation rather than program analysis to glean information about the program.
 For instance, AFL and libFuzzer utilize lightweight instrumentation to trace basic block transitions exercised by an input.
 This leads to a reasonable performance overhead but informs the fuzzer about the increase in code coverage during fuzzing, which makes gray-box fuzzers extremely efficient vulnerability detection tools.

+A common form of gray-box fuzzing is coverage-guided fuzzing, where the fuzzer uses coverage information from previous executions to guide the generation of new inputs.
+Inputs that result in previously unseen behavior can then be retained in the corpus, and mutated further in an attempt to discover additional execution paths.